mfthomps/Labtainers/docs/labdesigner.md

 explaining system administration burdens you are placing on students and instructors.
 The framework does not require lab designers to program or create scripts.
-The lab designer primarily interacts with the framework by editing configuration files, which the affect the student's execution environment and the optional automated assessment of student activity.
+The lab designer primarily interacts with the framework by editing configuration files, which affect the student's execution environment and the optional automated assessment of student activity.

 Labtainer exercises each have their own directory under the "labs" directory in the project repository.
-The first step in creating a new lab within the framework is to create a directory for the lab and then run the "new\_lab\_setup.sh" script.
+The first step in creating a new lab within the framework is to create a directory for the lab, cd to it, and then run the "new\_lab\_setup.sh" script.
 This will create a set of template files that you can then customize for the new lab.
 These template files are referenced in the discussion below.
 After creating the new lab directory, cd to that directory and then run

     $SEED_DIR/scripts/designer/bin/new_lab_setup.py